 Why Should I Play it?

-Where Dark Souls differs from a classic dungeon crawlers like Descent or the Dungeons and Dragons board games is essentially down to its overall feel.
+Where Dark Souls differs from classic dungeon crawlers like Descent or the Dungeons and Dragons board games is essentially down to its overall feel.
 The game is structured as a series of showdowns of increasing difficulty.

 Sure, there's hints of exploration as you enter a new room for the first time, setting up the next onslaught of enemies or traps, but actual navigation around the board is relatively abstract.
 Players won't sneak between tiles, using typical movement points, you just choose a room and go there!
 Whilst this method perhaps seems a little abstract, it nonetheless launches players into the area where Dark Souls truly excels.
 Combat.